There are two main boards:

 Register Regulatory Committee

-A regulated Fellow of the Institute of Paralegals; Registered as a Tier 4 Adviser with the Professional Paralegal Register; A Licensed Member of the National Association of Licensed Paralegals; A CAB Caseworker specialising in Family Law with a Domestic Violence element for LiPs; A Court Independent Domestic Violence Adviser (for Criminal Cases); An individually Registered Adviser with the Office of the Immigration Services Commissioner (OISC); A member of the South West Crown Prosecution Service Scrutiny Panel for domestic violence cases, and A member of the CJD panel for Victims and Witness for the County of Gloucestershire whose decisions influence the overal CPS Court process for victims and witnesses in that region.
+Jane Warren is a regulated Fellow of the Institute of Paralegals; Registered as a Tier 4 Adviser with the Professional Paralegal Register; A Licensed Member of the National Association of Licensed Paralegals; A CAB Caseworker specialising in Family Law with a Domestic Violence element for LiPs; A Court Independent Domestic Violence Adviser (for Criminal Cases); An individually Registered Adviser with the Office of the Immigration Services Commissioner (OISC); A member of the South West Crown Prosecution Service Scrutiny Panel for domestic violence cases, and A member of the CJD panel for Victims and Witness for the County of Gloucestershire whose decisions influence the overal CPS Court process for victims and witnesses in that region.